 What am I on?

 If you are already on disability and you do not know what kind of check you are getting, you are not alone.
 You may be able to figure it out here.
-If your monthly check is less than $735 per month, take a look here: How Come My Check is So Low?
+If your monthly check is less than $735 per month (or $890 in California), take a look here: How Come My Check is So Low?